Protectore/Drawsy-Graphics-Editor/README.md

+# Drawsy
 Graphics editor project for "Design, Architecture and Construction of Software Systems" university course.
 The goal was to develop application that implements 5 or more programming patterns.